andela/ah-sealteam-frontend/README.md

-This repository collects the code for the authors haven frontend
+This repository holds the frontend for Authors Haven.
+@ SEAL_TEAM

 ## Available Scripts